openframeworks/ofSite/content/setup/android-studio.md

 Accept all the prompts and wait for Android Studio to set up the project.

 You'll have to wait a bit: the first sync will automatically build openFrameworks.
-If it doesn't work (Gradle sync still fails), try looking at the Troubleshooting tips.
+If it doesn't work (Gradle sync still fails), try looking at the Troubleshooting tips bellow.
 In some cases, clicking on the error in the console window will take you to a solution, such as installing various versions of the Android SDK.
 In some cases, you may have to do this several times to solve several missing dependencies.

 <h3>Build and run</h3>

 Press the Play button next to the `androidEmptyExample` shown in the toolbar.
 With any luck, it should build the app, and momentarily deploy it to your Android device (or prompt you to deploy it on a suitable emulator).
 If the app runs, congratulations!
 You have setup openFrameworks.

+To deploy on your android device you may have to download the appropriate SDK (deppending on your android version).
+Your device have to be in "Develloper mode", with Usb debug activated.

 Creating new projects
 --------------------